Chase Sapphire Preferred® Card vs. Chase Freedom Unlimited®

 Travel: If you book a trip through Chase’s travel portal, you redeem your rewards at one cent per point.

-Points earned on the Sapphire Preferred have higher redemption values and are more flexible since they can be transferred to several airline and hotel partners.
+Chase Sapphire Preferred because points earned on the Sapphire Preferred have higher redemption values and are more flexible since they can be transferred to several airline and hotel partners.

 The Verdict